nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 > Note: At the moment, the new Connection Test in WHMCS shows an empty red box.
 Try an action to test.

-#### PDF File (Manual) 5-10 years old

-- For now, please use the Manual PDF as supplementary information, re: ISO files, LXC templates, etc.
-- This is out-dated though still helpful contextually - please read the note at the top of README.md.

 ## 🥽 noVNC: Console Tunnel (Client Area) 🥽

 After forking the module, we considered how to improve security of Console Tunneling via WHMCS.
 We decided to implement a routing method which uses a secondary user in Proxmox VE with very restrictive permissions.
 This requires more work to make it function, however improves security.